 CAUTION: When cleaning, always have unit disconnected from power source.
 Never attempt to clean inside the unit, as the cleaning solution may cause damage to the electronic components.

-If it becomes necessary to replace any parts, a complete description can be found with the supplied parts list.
+In the event it becomes necessary to replace any parts, a complete description can be found with the supplied parts list.
+Replacement parts are available from Phenix Technologies' Service Department.